awsdocs/aws-single-sign-on-user-guide/doc_source/howtosessionduration.md

 **Important**
 As a security best practice, we recommend that you do not set the session duration length longer than is needed to perform the role\.

 Once a permission set has been created, you can later update it to apply a new session duration\.
-When you reapply the permission set to your AWS accounts, the IAM role’s maximum session duration value is updated\.
 Use the following procedure to modify the session duration length for a given permission set\.

 **To set the session duration**